Natalie Medlock: Personal life

 In 2015 the pair went on stage again with Christ Almighty with the Wentworth cast to raise money for the homeless.
 The couple attributed love and therapy for their long-term relationship.

-Medlock revealed she suffers from anxiety and depression the actress and director opened up about its ups and downs and how she had to rely on Magasiva with her family being back in the United Kingdom.
+Medlock revealed she has anxiety and depression the actress and director opened up about its ups and downs and how she had to rely on Magasiva with her family being back in the United Kingdom.

 After her mental health improved with therapy, medication and support of Magasiva, it inspired her to do a new play called "Near Death Experience" in 2018.